Drinking high pH spring water and alkalizing drinks:

 The Chumash people lived in a direct, simple relationship to one another, to their land, the ocean, the world and to the universe.
 Every rock and tree, bird and beast, mountain and marsh had a spirit, as did the wind, the clouds and sky, the sun and the moon and the sea.
 It was believed that these spirits could communicate with one another.

 The land and sea offers great spiritual guidance.

 Limitation - Each individual should recognize and accept his or her limitations and not envy those of others.
 Each member of the tribe should be happy in their abilities, for they all had equal value in the community.

 Moderation - Take only what you need from the land and the ocean.
 Leave some for future days and future peoples.
 The same goes for your tasks; better to take your time than to hurry and make a mistake which would render all your work useless.

 Compensation - Give without expecting anything in return, give from the kindness of your heart and recognize the fact that compensation comes in many forms which are not always tangible.

 The Chumash lived life in balance with nature, and they were ready for any situation they would encounter in their daily existence and their tasks.
-As a spiritual people, their view of death also echoed wisdom, believing it to be a natural part of life, bringing forth renewal and allowing the spirits of those who had departed to carry on within the living through songs, dance, art, and storytelling.
+As a spiritual people, their view of death also echoed wisdom, believing it to be a natural part of life, bringing forth renewal and allowing the spirits of those who had departed to carry on within the living through songs, dance, art, storytelling and guidance.

 Every object and art piece the Chumash created had a double purpose — a practical, utilitarian use as well as the spiritual expression of its power.
 They were physically and spiritually united with nature and did not waste any part of any animal they killed or any plant they pulled from the earth.
 They lived according to “nature’s time”.